nipoppy/nipoppy/nipoppy_cli/docs/source/user_guide/processing.md

     --dataset-root <DATASET_ROOT> \
     --pipeline <PIPELINE_NAME>
 ```
-where `<PIPELINE_NAME>` correspond to the pipeline name and the step name as specified in the configuration file.
+where `<PIPELINE_NAME>` correspond to the pipeline name as specified in the configuration file.

 ```{note}
 If there are multiple versions for the same pipeline in the configuration file, use `--pipeline-version` to specify the desired version.
 By default, the first version listed for the pipeline will be used.